How To Check If A Therapist Is Licensed - Verifying A License Explained

 Marriage and Family Therapists

-Marriage and Family Therapists (MFTs) are mental health professionals trained in psychotherapy and family systems, and licensed to diagnose and treat mental and emotional disorders within the context of marriage, couples and family systems.
+Marriage and Family Therapists (MFTs) are mental health professionals trained in psychotherapy and family systems and are licensed to diagnose and treat mental and emotional disorders within the context of marriage, couples and family systems.

 Psychologists could be an LCP, PsyD, or a Ph.D.
 They work in clinical research or medical facilities.